You are currently viewing Carrot Methi Leaves Pachadi / Fenugreek Leaves Carrot Chutney

 Aloo Methi Sukhi Sabzi / Potato and Fenugreek Leaves Stir Fry

-North Indian style, Semi-Dry Curry / Sukhi Sabzi Recipe, which is Plant Based, Gluten free.
-Recipe below has both Stove Top & Instant Pot methods with step wise pics, tips.
+Aloo Methi Curry, a North Indian Satvik style, Semi-Dry Curry / Sukhi Sabzi, which is Plant Based, Gluten free.
+Recipe below has step wise pics & tips for both Stove Top & Instant Pot methods.

 Check out this recipe